jonsummer/jonsummer.github.io/_posts/python/2021-01-30-How-to-struct-a-python-library.md

 ---
-title:  "How to struct a python library"
+title:  "How to create a python library"
 date:   2021-01-30
 categories:
   - Python
 tags:
   - Project
 excerpt: >
-  In this post, I would like to explain what is the basic directory structure for a python library.
+  In this post, I would like to explain the basic directory structure for a python library.
 ---

 ## Introduction

-If we want to provide a python library to others, it is best way that we create a pip package.
-Then anyone who need the library will use pip to install that package.
-So, the question is, how to struct a python library.
-In this post, I would like to explain what is the basic directory structure for a python library.
+If we want to provide a python library to others, the best way is to create a pip package.
+Then anyone who needs the library will use pip to install that package.
+In this post, I would like to explain the basic directory structure for a python library.

 ## Standard

-Almost every python project apply pip to manage dependencies.
-The first step to solve the problem is to find what is the standard that pip used.
+Almost every python project applies pip to manage dependencies.
+The first step to solve the problem is to find the standard that pip used.
 The following link explains the basic concept for `setup.py`.

 [https://docs.python.org/3/distutils/setupscript.html](https://docs.python.org/3/distutils/setupscript.html)